sarahwada/sarahwada-personal/README.md

 # sarahwada-personal
+- install brew (if needed)
+- brew install emacs

-- put .bashr.c, .bash_profile, .emacs, .useful_commands, .zshrc in your ~/ dir. put emacs-aliases in ~/.emacs.d/
+- put .bashr.c, .bash_profile, .emacs, .useful_commands, .zshrc in your ~/ dir
-  remap cmd->ctrl and ctrl->cmd
+- put emacs-aliases in ~/.emacs.d/
 - iterm2: open system preferences, and click "load from directory". route to this dir but don't overwrite to this dir
 - intellij: cp to ~/Library/Preferences/<PRODUCT><VERSION>. when first starting intellij you can't access this